nogibjj/Detecting-AI-Generated-Fake-Images/README.md

 ----
-## Abstract

-With the steady rise in innovative new deep learning techniques, the detection of AI-generated fake images has become a critical research problem.
-In this project, we aim to apply a convolutional neural network based model to detect a particular kind of fakes - facial images.
-This idea was developed from previous studies done in this space, including Sabithaa et al. (2020) and Zhang et al. (2020).
-We use the current state-of-the-art pre-trained ResNet model to address vanishing gradients in deep neural networks, as proposed by He et al. (2016).
-We also run experiments using the light-weight pre-trained MobileNetV2.
-Our models are fine-tuned and evaluated using the FFHQ (Flickr-Faces-HQ) dataset as the benchmark.
-Through our experimentation, we achieve high accuracy in detecting fake images, and analyze the impact of different categories on model performance, obtaining an overall accuracy of 80% with MobileNetV2 and an accuracy of 89% with ResNet50.
-Our findings can be applied to real-world applications where fake image detection is critical.

-## Introduction
+## Motivation
-Image-generation AI models have made significant progress in recent years, particularly with the advances in neural network techniques.
-This has led to the development of several impressive models including DALL-E 2 developed by OpenAI.
-DALL-E 2 is a transformer autoregressive model in which the model learns to map the input text to a latent space representation, which is then used to generate a corresponding image.
-Thus, DALL-E 2 can be effectively used for fake image generation through textual descriptions.
-DALL-E 2's ability to generate high-quality images has significant implications for a wide range of applications, including entertainment, advertising, digital art, and even architecture design.
-However, the use of AI-generated images raises important questions about the ethical implications of using such images.
-For example, AI-generated images can be misused to create fake images or videos of individuals, which may potentially lead to serious consequences such as identity theft or reputational harm.
-For this reason, this project aims to build a machine learning model that can differentiate between AI-generated images created by DALL-E 2 and real human face images.
-Our project is driven by the potential ethical implications of using AI-generated images in various contexts, such as deep fakes and racial bias.
-By uncovering valuable insights into these differences, we hope to contribute to this significant area of study and promote ethical practices in the use of AI-generated images.
+We have witnessed significant advancements in image-generation AI models in recent years, including the impressive transformer autoregressive model DALL-E 2 developed by OpenAI.
+While these models have various applications, including entertainment, advertising, and architecture design, their use raises important ethical questions due to the potential misuse of AI-generated images.
+As such, we aim to build a machine learning model that can differentiate between AI-generated images and real human face images to promote ethical practices in their use and contribute to this significant area of study.

-# install package
-To install the required packages, run the following command:

-> make install

-This will install the required packages specified in the requirements.txt file.

-# API Key
-To use the DALL-E2 API, you will need to obtain an API key from OpenAI.
-Once you have an API key, create a .env file in the root directory of the project and add the following line:

-> touch .env

-> OPENAI_API_KEY = "YOUR_OPENAI_API_KEY"

-# Usage
+## Usage
 - dalle2_code.py: generate AI pic and save it into Google drive.
 - localDalle2.py: Read pic from input folder and generate AI pic and save it into local output folder.
 - downloaded-json: Get real human picture from V7.